Boston University PY106 - Physics II

 will provide real-world applications (particularly in health and

-review.
-Finally, we will build into the schedule a full slate of office
+Finally, we will build into the schedule a full slate of

-hours and review sessions, our own one-on-one or small group sign-up
+office hours and review sessions, and small group

-tutoring.
-Our goal in teaching, and hopefully your goal in learning, is
+extra help sessions.
+Our goal in teaching, and hopefully your goal in

-that the course and all the structures we are building in support you so
+learning, is that the course and all the structures we are building in

 - 10.11.2024 - If you have any questions, please e-mail